wdecoster/ECHO-pipeline/README.md

 Before running the pipeline, you must generate a **project-specific pipeline configuration file** (`configs/pipeline_config.yaml`) for your analysis.

-Rather than editing this file by hand, it is **generated and validated** using the provided helper script `scripts/make_config_tiny.py`.
+You can hard-code this file (you can find an example in `configs/pipeline_config.yaml`) or it is possible to **generated and validated** it using the provided helper script `scripts/make_config_tiny.py`.
 This script creates a valid Snakemake configuration for ECHO and ensures internal consistency between your input data, reference resources, and analysis settings.

 The configuration defines:
 - Sample IDs